FREEPrivacy

 Normalize Unicode to NFC form in one click — perfect for fixing string comparison bugs and hidden codepoints.

-What Is Normalize Unicode Text?
+What is Normalize Unicode Text?

 Two strings look identical but fail equality checks because one uses composed characters and the other decomposed.
 Hidden zero-width joiners hide inside pasted PDF text.